GeorginaVanDort/slappys-slices/readme.md

 2. User can choose a protein topping.
 Value will be taken by the webpage.

-3. Values will be stored in an object and can be accessed through the console.
+3. Values will be stored in an object.

 4. A prototype will be used to calculate a total pizza price.

 6. User can choose other toppings.
 Values will be stored as the user makes selections.

-5. A running total for the pizza price will be visible as the user makes selections.

-6. User can choose additional toppings through a "add extra" button click.
+5. User can choose additional toppings through a "add extra" button click.
 Values will be stored as the user makes selections.

+6. A running total for the pizza price will be visible as the user makes selections.

 ## Setup